k9ordon/ghostrayder/README.md

-# Ghost Rayder 0.5
+# Ghost Rayder - 0.5 Prerelease

-A ghost theme - currently developed for **latest webkit** and ios devices.
+A ghost theme - currently in concept-stage developed for **latest webkit** and ios devices.

 ## Features